Thorpe Park Resort review for families

 Are there discounts or cheap tickets available for Thorpe Park?

-- Look out for special offers for Thorpe Park tickets on Picniq
+- Look out for special offers for Thorpe Park tickets on Picniq or Attractiontix.

 - Kelloggs are running a buy one get one free ticket when you buy one ‘on the day’ priced adult ticket.
 You still have to buy these tickets with the deal online but can find information on the Kelloggs packets themselves.